Dog Training and Dog Care advice from UK Professionals

 The Border Collie Owner's Guide eBook

-Border Collie K9 Obedience Dog Breed Summary:
+Border Collie Dog Breed Summary:

-The Border Collie has evolved from originally being a working farm dog.
 This remarkably gifted breed now works alongside man in many other ways such as in search and rescue duties, on airports and golf courses to scare birds, and it is by far the most successful breed when competing in canine sports.
-The Border Collie is so intelligent that they can learn countless commands and perform many tricks with ease and precision.
-They are highly active, affectionate and versatile dogs who want nothing more than to please their owners.

 More Border Collies end up in rescue shelters than any other single breed of dog.
 This says a lot about modern lifestyles and how incompatible they can be without a lot of care and attention being made by owners to give their Border Collie a ‘dogspace’ inside their modern human lifestyles, where it can thrive and be as close to a working dog as possible whilst still remaining an enjoyable family pet.
-This is one of our favourite breeds, but dog training and obedience are a must if you are to have a trouble-free experience with a Border Collie.
+It also shows how lacking the general public is in getting to grips with effective Border Collie training.

 PLEASE make an informed decision before purchasing a Collie puppy or getting an adult rescue dog.
 Even more importantly, if you are already an owner of this superbly intelligent breed, you simply MUST discover the history and special skills hidden within this 'black and white rocket'!
 Click the Book Image below for more information and learn how to handle the amazing but sometimes challenging mind of your Collie...